Georgian Bay Symphony

-The award winning Georgian Bay Symphony (GBS) located in Owen Sound, Ontario, Canada was founded in 1972 by a small group of dedicated area musicians and became a Canadian Registered Charity in 1982.
+The award winning Georgian Bay Symphony (GBS) located in Owen Sound, Ontario, Canada, was founded in 1972 by a small group of dedicated area musicians and became a Canadian Registered Charity in 1982.
 It is considered a significant cultural institution in Owen Sound and area.
-The GBS is a community orchestra with over 60 volunteer musicians and a core group of professionals under interim conductor Richard Mascall.
-The GBS performs five "Main Series" concerts at the East Ridge Community School in the 761-seat Owen Sound Collegiate and Vocational Institute Community Auditorium each season.
+The GBS is a community orchestra with over 60 volunteer musicians and a core group of professionals under Music Director Jeffrey Pollock.
+The GBS performs five Main Series concerts at the East Ridge Community School in the 761-seat Owen Sound Collegiate and Vocational Institute Community Auditorium each season.
 Guest artists have included some of Canada’s best musical talent including Shauna Rolston, Alain Trudel, George Gao, Adrian Anantawan, Richard Raymond, and Jonathan Crow.

+History

 In 1985, the orchestra played host to a unique on ice live performance with Toller Cranston.
 In 1990, they hosted a performance of the Moscow Philharmonic Orchestra on a good will tour of Canada.
-In 2016, the symphony collaborated with Canadian author Roch Carrier to present an orchestral version of " The Hockey Sweater, by Canadian composer Abigail Richardson-Schulte.
+In 2016, the symphony collaborated with Canadian author Roch Carrier to present an orchestral version of The Hockey Sweater, by Canadian composer Abigail Richardson-Schulte.

-Over the years, the orchestra has also premiered work by several Canadian composers: F. R. C. Clarke's "Saugeenia" March 8, 1981 in concert with the Centennial Singers in Port Elgin.

-Andrew Ager's "Autumn Overture" October 25, 2003.
-Kevin Lau's "Sea of Blossoms" March 3, 2007 and "The White Horse" February 2009.
-Luc Martin's "Concerto for Recorder and Double Base" February 7, 2015.
-Richard Mascall was the Composer in Residence from 2007-2010.
-While holding this position, he created several works that were premiered by the GBS: "Giizhigoong" commissioned as part of the City of Owen Sound’s 150 Anniversary celebrations, "Dream of the Anishnabaek", "Ojibway Songs", "Nanabush and the Giant Beaver", Manitoulin".
+Over the years, the orchestra has also premiered work by several Canadian composers: F. R. C. Clarke's "Saugeenia" on March 8, 1981, in concert with the Centennial Singers in Port Elgin, Andrew Ager's "Autumn Overture" on October 25, 2003, Kevin Lau's "Sea of Blossoms" on March 3, 2007, "The White Horse" in February 2009, and Luc Martin's "Concerto for Recorder and Double Base" on February 7, 2015.
+Richard Mascall was the composer-in-residence from 2007 until 2010.
+While holding this position, he created several works that were premiered by the GBS: "Giizhigoong" commissioned as part of the City of Owen Sound's 150 Anniversary celebrations, "Dream of the Anishnabaek", "Ojibway Songs", "Nanabush and the Giant Beaver", and "Manitoulin".
 Many of these works have been performed by many other groups including "Manitoulin" by Vancouver Symphony Orchestra.